 If God's Word cannot err and if that Word provides the norm for the Christian life, what does it say about such a crass approach to reality as my childlike faith in a loving, reconciling God who ignores the differences between black and white?
 Should I really try to pastor a multi-racial flock?
 A rapid survey of Scripture revealed the thoughts of God on the subject:

-I discovered that racists have used the curse of Ham in Genesis 9 as one of many proof texts for negrophobia.
+I discovered that racists used the curse of Ham in Genesis 9 as one of many proof texts for racial hatred.
 But my theological mentor, James Leo Garrett Jr., demonstrated that such interpretations are clearly errant denials of the unity of mankind.

 In Numbers 12, Miriam objected to Moses' marriage to a black woman.
 A narrative reading of the text suggests that God responded, "If you want to be white, Miriam, I will give you white!"
 He then struck her with leprosy.